sensel/morph-docs/docs/morph.md

 ![Sensel Morph Dashboard visualizer](img/morphapp_viz.jpg)

+### Turning On, Turning Off

+* Turn the Morph off by holding the button down for a few seconds.
+When the red LED light goes off, release the button.
+If you release the button before the light goes off, the Morph will still be drawing power.
+* The Morph will automatically turn on when connected to a USB host.
+* If off, hold the button down for a second or so to turn on.
+Release when the LED light turns white (USB) or turns blue (wireless).

 ## Bluetooth connection
 The Sensel Morph is a Bluetooth 4.0 LE wireless device.
 This means it can function as a wireless controller for your music, drawing, or writing.
 This section describes how to pair and un-pair your Morph to a bluetooth connection on a number of operating systems.
 Once the Morph is paired to your device, it will automatically connect when in range.